Should I Pay PMI Upfront or Monthly?

 You should pay PMI upfront if:

 - You have the extra savings to cover the premium cost.
 If you have the cash to cover your down payment, closing costs and the extra premium expense, you’ll end up with a lower monthly payment.

 - Your closing costs are being paid by the seller.
 If you negotiate for the seller to pay a percentage of your closing costs, you can apply the credit toward your PMI expense, which means the seller is effectively buying out your PMI.

-- You have enough budgeted for home maintenance and other financial goals.
+- You’ve budgeted for home maintenance and other financial goals.
 Don’t forget to set money aside for that leaky roof or winter heater repair.
-Make sure the upfront premium cost doesn’t prevent you from meeting other goals, like boosting your retirement savings or emergency fund.
+The upfront premium cost shouldn’t prevent you from meeting other goals, like boosting your retirement savings or emergency fund.

 You should pay PMI monthly if:

 - You’re low on cash but have high credit scores.
 Credit scores play a big role in determining your PMI premium.
-If you have high credit scores, your monthly PMI cost may be low even if all you can afford is the minimum down payment.
+If you have high credit scores, your monthly PMI cost may be low even if with a minimum down payment.

 - You need to make repairs or upgrades to your home after you move in.
-If you’re buying a fixer-upper, you’re better off keeping extra cash on hand to cover the cost of sprucing up the home rather than paying off PMI.
+If you’re buying a fixer-upper, you should keep extra cash on hand to cover the cost of sprucing up the home rather than paying off PMI.